 Of course, before we contract these diseases, mosquitoes would bite us first.
 Mosquitoes' favorite breeding ground is stagnant water.
 You would often find them in clogged gutters, old tires that have gathered rain, birdbaths that have been neglected, swimming pools, and basically a body of water that is not moving or flowing.

 As we have mentioned earlier, only the female mosquitoes have the necessary mouthparts to be able to suck blood.
 They have two tubes, one is to insert enzymes that would prevent blood clotting, and the other is for sucking blood.

 Mosquitoes have very poor eyesight.
 Thus they cannot really see clearly their potential hosts.
 They home in on their next blood meal through the carbon dioxide emitted by humans.
 Aside from that, they also use the scent from human perspiration.

-As mentioned, mosquito bites often heal on its own without any interventions.
+As mentioned, mosquito bites often heal on their own without any interventions.
 However, you may want to take extra precautions and treat them.
 You may wash the bite with soap and water.
 If you feel some pain, an over the counter pain medication and anti-itch medication will just do the trick.
-You may also apply an ice pack on the bite to relieve itching.
+You may also apply an ice pack to the bite to relieve itching.

 West Nile Fever